RutamBhagat/website_summarizer_frontend/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, submit pull requests, or suggest ideas in the Issues section.

----

-Let me know if there’s anything specific you’d like added!